dylburger/python-bootcamp/Installing-Python-3.md

     which python3

-`which` tells you the location of the program you ask it about, in this case `python3`.
+The `which` command tells you the location of the program you ask it about, in this case `python3`.
 If you see any output from this command on a new line, e.g.

     ╰─$ which python3
     /usr/local/bin/python3